andrew-reece/datascience/README.md

 <li>
 	<a href="https://github.com/andrew-reece/datascience/tree/master/lead">Lead Poisoning Prevention</a>
-	- Developed a predictive model and interactive data interface for Chicago Department of Public Health, to aid in city-wide prevention of lead poisoning
+	- Developed a predictive model and interactive data interface for Chicago Department of Public Health, to aid in city-wide prevention of lead poisoning   <br />
 	- * only a D3 code snippet is available, due to privacy constraints
 </li>